angelhndez/SitumMapsCartoExample/README.md

 }
 ```

-* Then copy the sitummapscarto-release.aar library into your /libs folder and add the Situm SDK library and the sitummapscarto library dependencies into the section *dependencies* of the app *build.gradle*.
+* Then copy the sitummapscarto-1.0.0.aar library into your /libs folder and add the Situm SDK library and the sitummapscarto library dependencies into the section *dependencies* of the app *build.gradle*.
 It's important to add the `transitive = true` property to download the Situm SDK dependencies.

 ```groovy